OpenSourceNPRCommunity/NPRCommunityAndroidApp/README.md

 - [X] Select Station
 - [X] Sponsorship disable skipping
 - [X] Logout
-- Images delete old version with job scheduler
+- [X] Images delete old version with job scheduler
+    - [X] On Logout delete local content
 - [X] Debug Version Check option
 - Add time and date of podcast to queue and fragment info
 - Add size of file to queue
 - Check for internet and timeout, display errors for HTTP Calls
+- Disable sound if not already playing even though is open
+- Add in activity thing in dropdown
+- Add in activity thing on off screen

 ### Long Term not as important goals, but have been on my mind...